2005 Alerion 28 Express

 Yacht price :

-Excellent condition on this very pretty, quick and lively day sailor.
+This very pretty, quick and lively day sailor is in excellent condition!

 The Alerion Express 28 is a high performance "Gentleman's Day Sailor" with attractive lines and respectable proportions in ballast to displacement and sail area to waterline.
 The Schumacher design is a tribute to the 1912 Nathaniel Herreshoff "Alerion" which created a stir for her looks and performance when she debuted in 1912.
 These are very well built and nicely finished.